ITCollegeICS0017/project-2025-diana/README.md

 At the end of the day, the cashier submits a report on sold and returned tickets to the central office.

-## Current Limitations
-- No automated logging files.
-These limitations will be addressed in upcoming releases.

 ## Build & Run
 Make sure you have `g++` (C++17 or newer) installed.
 If using Windows CMake, make sure your have `make`, `cmake` and a C++ toolchain: Visual Studio (MSVC) or MinGW-w64/MSYS2 (GCC).
 Read *Populate the Repositories* section before the first startup of the application.